-Another very important thing to look at is how professors and your school feels about gender pronouns and used names.
+Another very important thing to look at is how professors and your school feels about gender pronouns and uses names.
 If you don’t know already, there is a whole chart of pronouns besides the binary of he and she that some people identify with.
 Are your professors and school’s faculty educated on this?
 Will they respect your pronouns if they are something different than the typical binary?
 Additionally, if you go by a different name then what is on your legal documents, can you get it changed?
-Look into contacting your professors so you don’t have to deal with that during role call on the first day, if possible.
+Look into contacting your professors so you don’t have to deal with that during roll call on the first day, if possible.
 Are your pronouns also different?
 Be sure to include those too!

 As I mentioned, the LGBTQIA+ Community is one that comes with its own specific struggles, such as coming out, discrimination, and bullying.
 Since you may need to seek out resources if you’re struggling with topics relating to the LGBTQIA+ Community, it’s important to see what your campus has to offer.
 Is there an LGBTQ+ Resource Center that focuses specifically on this community?
 Does the Health Center have safe sex information for LGBTQIA+ folks?
 Are there people to talk to at the counseling center that are educated on these topics?
-Are there gender inclusive bathrooms on campus?
+Are there gender-inclusive bathrooms on campus?
 My blog and here are some resources if you’re struggling to find some or need some now.